jimmyale3102/jimmyale3102/README.md

 # Hi there 👋, My name is Jimmy Alejandro

-I’m from Colombia-co I’m currently 💻 Software engineer 👨‍💻...
+I’m from Colombia-CO I’m currently 💻 Software engineer 👨‍💻...
 My occupation is Android Developer.
 I’m passionate in my work and am always eager to learn more!

 I'm [Boyacá Dev](https://boyaca-dev.org/) Co-Founder & Co-Organizer ✌🏼

-## 💫 Liitle Bit More About Me
+## 💫 A bit more about me
 <p>👯 I want to collaborate on Android projects</p>
 <p>💬 Ask me about what you want, and about Android of course</p>
 <p>📫 How to reach me? jimmyale3102@gmail.com</p>
-<p>⚡ Fun Fact: I love to dance</p>
+<p>⚡ Fun Fact: I love dancing</p>
-Always give a little more!

 ## 💻 Skills
 [![Android](https://img.shields.io/badge/Android-white?style=for-the-badge&logo=android&logoColor=fff&color=424242)](https://www.android.com/)